 Certain non-GAAP and certain other statistical information relating to our operations and financial measures relating to our financial performance such as, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Total Income, EBITDA, Return on Net Worth, net worth, net asset value per share and debt equity ratio have been included in this Prospectus.
-We compute and disclose such non-GAAP financial measures relating to our financial performance as we consider such information to be useful measures of our business and financial performance.
+We compute and disclose such non-GAAP financial measures relating to our financial performance.
 These non-GAAP financial measures and other statistical and other information relating to operations and financial performance may not be computed on the basis of any standard methodology that is applicable across the industry and therefore, may not be comparable to financial measures of similar nomenclature that may be computed and presented by other companies and are not measures of operating performance or liquidity defined by Ind AS and may not be comparable to similarly titled measures presented by other companies.